-CCEPH investigators direct over a dozen research projects totaling more than $2.2 million in funding and are actively involved in numerous collaborative studies with the following networks:
+Center for Clinical Epidemiology and Population Health (CCEPH) investigators direct dozens of research projects totaling more than $3 million in annual funding and are actively involved in numerous collaborative studies with the following networks:

-CDC Influenza Vaccine Effectiveness Network
+CDC Influenza Vaccine Effectiveness Network:

-CDC Vaccine Safety Datalink
+CDC Vaccine Safety Datalink:

-Health Care Systems Research Network (HCSRN)
+Health Care Systems Research Network:

-The Health Care Systems Research Network brings together the research departments of some of the nation's best and most innovative health care systems.
+The Health Care Systems Research Network (HCSRN) brings together the research departments of some of the nation's best and most innovative health care systems.
 Collectively, the HCSRN represents over 1,400 scientists and research staff with methodological and content expertise from an array of disciplines including epidemiology, economics, disparities, outcomes and quality assessment, trials, genomics, and more.
 CCEPH scientists have been conducting studies in collaboration with HCSRN partners since 2006 on a variety of topics, with primary focus on topics in cancer, cardiovascular disease, and medical product safety.

-NCI Cancer Research Network
+NCI Cancer Research Network:

-University of Wisconsin Institute for Clinical and Translational Research, Community Engagement and Research Core
+University of Wisconsin Institute for Clinical and Translational Research, Community Engagement and Research Core: